sphinx-doc/sphinx/CONTRIBUTING.rst

 ------------------

 A feature release may deprecate certain features from previous releases.
-If a feature is deprecated in feature release 1.A, it will continue to work in all 1.A.x versions (for all versions of x) but raise warnings.
-Deprecated features will be removed in the first 1.B release, or 1.B.1 for features deprecated in the last 1.A.x feature release to ensure deprecations are done over at least 2 feature releases.
+If a feature is deprecated in feature release A.0, it will continue to work in all A.x versions (for all versions of x) but raise warnings.
+Deprecated features will be removed in the after the next major release; version C.0.
+It means the deprecated feature will work during 2 major releases at least.

-So, for example, if we decided to start the deprecation of a function in Sphinx 1.4:
+So, for example, if we decided to start the deprecation of a function in Sphinx 2.x:

-* Sphinx 1.4.x will contain a backwards-compatible replica of the function which will raise a ``RemovedInSphinx16Warning``.
+* Sphinx 2.x will contain a backwards-compatible replica of the function which will raise a ``RemovedInSphinx40Warning``.

-* Sphinx 1.5 (the version that follows 1.4) will still contain the backwards-compatible replica.
+* Sphinx 3.x will still contain the backwards-compatible replica.

-* Sphinx 1.6 will remove the feature outright.
+* Sphinx 4.0 will remove the feature outright.

 The warnings are displayed by default.
 You can turn off display of these warnings with: